A Guide To Finding Commercial Property Investment Opportunities

-Whether or not you are a considering investing in commercial property for the first time or are a seasoned commercial property investor, this guide will be a helpful tool.
+Whether or not you are considering investing in commercial property for the first time or are a seasoned commercial property investor, this guide will be a helpful tool.
 Individuals will also benefit from current insight into the market, revealing the latest commercial property investment opportunities.

 An investor who purchases a property solely for businesses is known to be investing in commercial property.
 For example, a commercial property could be used for industrial, leisure or office purposes.
-Commercial real estate is bought with the intention to house businesses and generate financial gain.
-Review previous commercial property trends to gain further insight on commercial property investments and look out for success stories as well.
+Commercial real estate is bought with the intention to house businesses and generate a financial gain.
+Review previous commercial property trends to gain further insight into commercial property investments and look out for success stories as well.

 As with all investments, there are benefits and disadvantages to both avenues of property investment.
-Due to fear of a no deal Brexit aligned with memories of a crashing market, it is imperative not to make hasty property investments.
+Due to fear of a no-deal Brexit aligned with memories of a crashing market, it is imperative not to make hasty property investments.
 As such, we included the advantages and drawbacks of residential and commercial property investment.

 Photo Credit: sommartsombutwanitkul/Shutterstock

-Residential property investment is a popular among the novice and experienced investors alike.
+Residential property investment is popular among the novice and experienced investors alike.
 As less capital is required upfront, residential property is often a way into property investment.
-Of course, many individuals are also familiar with the buy-to-let route and know the market of their own area.
+Of course, many individuals are also familiar with the buy-to-let route and know the market of their area.
 However, investors shouldn’t be put off by the unknown, as there are many commercial property investment opportunities.

 Additionally, investors can add value to their property over time.
 For example, add bedrooms to increase their monthly income.
 This may also increase the property’s resale value, ultimately creating profit.
 Therefore, this option often appears more feasible and appealing.

 On the other hand, residential properties are easily impacted by the market.
-As the length of a lease will be short, often residential properties are liable to increased agency fees, time investment and a shortage of cash flow whilst unoccupied.
+As the length of a lease will be short, often residential properties are liable to increased agency fees, time investment and a shortage of cash flow while unoccupied.
 Ultimately, the return on investment is lower than commercial properties.

 Another benefit for investors is that they are usually exempt from VAT on commercial properties.
 Additionally, investors do not have to pay stamp duty if they bought their property under £150,000.
 Whereas residential and mixed-use properties will be subject to fees.
-Of course there are also ways you can add value to your commercial property.
+Of course, there are also ways you can add value to your commercial property.

 Of course, investing in commercial properties has its fair share of challenges and drawbacks.
-For example, this type of investment requires significantly more capital which, by nature, can come with a higher level of risk.
+For example, this type of investment requires significantly more capital, which, by nature, can come with a higher level of risk.
 What’s more, commercial property investments are costlier to maintain.

 Photo Credit: ImageFlow/Shutterstock